ettore9x9/ros2-TIAGo-followMe/README.md

 if len(faces) == 0 :
       faces = self.face_cascade_profile.detectMultiScale(gray, 1.1, 4)
 ```
-Once we have computed the centroid of the rectangle where the face is detected, we decided to publish a _PointStamped_ message with the centroid and it's relative image timestamp (header).
-This is important because when `depth_finder.py` node will receive the depth information, it will have to combine the image to the right depth (f_datadepth is higher than f_datacentroid because of the image processing), which is our case.
+Once we have computed the centroid of the rectangle where the face is detected, we decided to send a request to depth finder which collects the centroid and answers true, later it matches the centroid with the depth image.
+This is important because when `depth_finder.py` node will receive the depth information, it will have to combine the image to the right depth (frequency_datadepth is higher than frequency_datacentroid because of the image processing), which is our case.

 ### Controlling the robot behaviour (PID control) with a simple idea of obstacle avoidance.